 When we implement power gating, there are two options; bodies of PMOSs and NMOSs are also gated or not.
 We hereafter call the option that only VDD and VSS are gated "body-tied", and the option that the bodies as well as VDD and VSS are gated "body-gated".
-The aim of this paper is to quantitatively demonstrate how these options in twinand triple-well structures affect power supply noise.
+The aim of this paper is to quantitatively demonstrate how these options in twin- and triple-well structures affect power supply noise.
 In the following, both VDD and VSS are gated, whereas either of the two is often gated in practical implementations.

-A. Power Gating with Body-gated Option
+2.1 Power Gating with Body-Gated Option

-Figure 1 shows a cross-section of twin-well structure and its equivalent circuit when body-gated option is adopted.
-VDD and VSS are power and ground lines, and VNW and VPW represent backgate voltage lines connected to N-well and Psubstrate respectively.
-PN-junction between N-well and Psubstrate is modeled as a diode (D{nw}) .
-This diode is reversely biased, and hence it behaves as PN-junction capacitance.
-An important point here is that this capacitance is connected between virtual VDD and virtual VSS and the charge is gradually discharged during the sleep mode, where virtual VSS is connected to VSS through P-substrate in twin-well structure.
+Figures 1 and 2 illustrate power gating with body-gated option.
+Figure 2 shows a cross-section of twin-well structure and its equivalent circuit when body-gated option is adopted.
+VDD and VSS are power and ground lines, and VNW and VPW represent backgate voltage lines connected to N-well and P-substrate respectively.
+PN-junction between N-well and P-substrate is modeled as a diode $(D{nw})$ .
+This diode is reversely biased, and hence it behaves as PNjunction capacitance.
+An important point here is that this capacitance is connected between virtual VDD and virtual VSS and the charge is gradually discharged during the sleep